raynamharris/R_Intro_for_Bioinformatics/README.md

-R for Reproducible Scientific Analysis
+Introduction to R for Bioinformatics
 ======================================

-Introduction to R for Bioinformatics using gapminder data.

 The goals of this lesson are 1) to teach novice programmers to write modular code and best practices for using R for data analysis, and 2) to teach novice programmers how to modify scripts to accomodate their own data.